arkadymankovsky/tango-home-assignment/README.md

 # Tango - Home Assignment: Price Points Recommendation System

 ## Overview
-This project implements a recommendation system to suggest optimal USD-coin combinations to users based on their historical purchase patterns
+This project implements a recommendation system to suggest optimal price points combinations to users based on their historical purchase patterns

 ## Key Findings from Data Analysis